How to apply?

 Please note that completing the online application form does not mean that you have been accepted to the course and it does not legally oblige you to do so.
 We will contact you regarding your application once you have registered, to confirm that you wish to study at the BLC.

 As part of the application process, we require you to send us a recent (English language) CV and a motivation letter (explaining your own reasons for wishing to study at the BLC).
-You will receive instructions about this once you register your online application form.
+Please upload your documents to the Warsaw Registration Page that you receive access to after you complete the Registration Form.
 We use these documents to decide whether to formally offer you a place at the BLC.
 We may ask you to attend an interview if we have any doubts about your application documents.

-Once you submit your application, we will contact you with a decision regarding your place on the Diploma Course.
-You will then have 14 days to consider if you wish to withdraw from the course, in accordance with the BLC Cancellation Policy.
+If offered a place, you have 14 days to consider if you wish to withdraw from the course, in accordance with the BLC Cancellation Policy.
 Please do not worry about the formality of these policies – we are required by EU law to have them, but we obviously don’t try to force people to attend the course if they decide (after registration) that they do not wish to attend the course at all.
 So you need not worry about applying early and then changing your mind before the course starts – we won’t be trying to chase you through the courts to force you to attend or make you pay for a course you never attended!

-The BLC Diploma is fee-paying course and if you decide to become a student you agree to pay the course fees for the year which you are joining (i.e. Year One or Year Two).
-Please note that fees are payable to both of the 2 institutions which organise the Diploma course.
+The BLC Diploma is a fee-paying course.
+Fees are payable to both of the 2 institutions which organise the Diploma course.

 |UW WPiA||840 PLN||1020 PLN|